 With more audience information, panelists will be able to use the right use cases or anecdotes to tailor their answers for maximum relatability, impact, and resonance.

 Moderators play a significant role in the success of a panel discussion.
 A good moderator can elevate a simple sharing session to an active and fascinating dialogue.
 A bad moderator can turn an otherwise engaging conversation into a snooze fest.

-Preventing any one or two panellists from dominating the discussion
+- Preventing any one or two panelists from dominating the discussion

-Steering panellists in the right direction and reigning things in if the discussion gets too off topic
+- Steering panelists in the right direction and reigning things in if the discussion gets too off-topic

 The best panel discussions are audience-focused.
 In addition to asking panellists to make their information more relatable, event planners should also find ways to get audiences to participate in the discussion, whether that’s through live polls or Q&A.

 One simple but impactful thing you can do is to open with a poll to set the context for the discussion—if your panel is about SEO tools, you can run a multiple-choice poll (with real-time results) at the start to see how many people in the audience currently pay or would pay for SEO tools, and then use that as a jumping-off point for the panelists to comment on.

 There are lots of other ways to use live polls to drive audience interaction at your next panel discussion, including breaking the ice, gathering sentiment, or crowdsourcing key takeaways.
 But running an engaging panel discussion gets trickier for larger audiences, and the traditional who-raises-their-hands-first way of collecting and addressing questions simply isn’t the best way to stimulate meaningful discussion.

 A more effective way to get your audience to participate is to have them submit questions through a Q&A platform, and have the rest of the audience vote on which questions they want answered.
 Having the audience submit their questions digitally also helps combat the “shy audience” problem, creates a more seamless audience experience, and increases engagement.